tanghao-xiaomi/docs/en/quickstart/emulator/Send_emulator_console_commands.md

 - `avd {stop|start|status|name}`

-    Query, control and manage the virtual device, as follows:
+    Queries, controls, and manages the virtual device as described below:

     - stop: Stop the execution of the device.
     - start: Start the execution of the device.